Profit Shifting and International Tax Reforms: Estimation of profit shifting: Empirics

-In a second step, the profit shifted to tax havens is allocated across non-haven countries.
-It relies on the assumption that multinational corporations in high-tax countries use intra-firm interest payments $I_{lh}$ from production countries $l$ to tax havens $h$ and services imports $S_{lh}$ from these countries to shift profits.
-Following \citet{hebous_2021}, TWZ identify "high-risk" services categories such as royalties and headquarter services (information and communication technologies, insurance, financial and management) which are generally used to shift profits in tax havens using transfer pricing. \citet{hebous_2021} note however that even within these categories, not all services imported from tax haven are traded intra-firm (it corresponds to less than 50\% of them), and not all intra-firm flows to tax havens reflect profit shifting.
-Given the quality of the data, TWZ focus on European countries and define as a benchmark, the share of high-risk services and intra-firm interest in the Gross National Income (GNI) of non-haven EU countries.
-Similar shares are computed for each tax haven.
-The ratios of these shares to the benchmark inform on excessive flows.
-They are computed for each tax haven and can be written as: $s_h^{Y_k} = 1- \frac{\nicefrac{\sum_{l, l\neq h} Y_{l}}{GNI~EU~22}}{\nicefrac{Y_h}{GNI_h}}$ where $Y_k$ is country k's amounts of total interest received or its exports of high-risk services.
-TWZ determine a allocation matrix of bilateral interest payments and service flows that allows to allocate the aggregate worldwide estimate of profit shifting across production and tax haven countries: $PS^{TWZ}_{lh} = 616 \times \frac{I_{lh} \times s_h^I + S_{lh} \times s_h^S}{\sum_{l,h} I_{lh} \times s_h^I + \sum_{l,h} S_{lh} \times s_h^S}$.
+In the second step, the profits shifted to tax havens are allocated across non-haven origin countries.
+Their methodology relies on the assumption that multinational corporations in high-tax countries use intra-firm interest payments and services imports to shift profits.
+Following \citet{hebous_2021}, TWZ identify ``high-risk'' services categories such as royalties and headquarter services (information and communication technologies, insurance, financial and management).
+TWZ define as a benchmark level of trade in ``high-risk'' services and intra-firm interest payment the average share of high-risk services exports and intra-firm interest received in the GNI of non-haven EU countries.
+These shares are then computed for each tax haven and their difference with respect to the benchmark informs on excessive flows going to tax havens.

-This allocation methodology implies that the total amount of profits shifted in a tax haven ($\sum_l PS^{TWZ}_{lh}$) is not necessarily equal to the ones computed in the first step.
-While this gap is not necessarily important, it prevents a direct use of profit shifting shares as an input to calibrate our model.
-Figure \ref{fig:comparisondejpsih} illustrates the distribution of bilateral profit shifting in TWZ.